B. Soleil

 Sankofa B. Soleil

-Born in Houston, Texas, B. Soleil made their first industry move in 2011 when they began performing with singer-songwriter Jimmie Moore of Sony Orchard as the bassist on his Billboard R&B Hot 100 charting album J. Metro.
-Soleil has opened for Hip-Hop artist Sa-Roc, performed on the U.S. National Mall for ceremonies featuring actor Danny Glover and Rev. Jesse Jackson, and performed for a series of private events during the 2015 South African Jazz Festival that hosted the late Hugh Masekela.
+Born in Houston, Texas, Saankofa made their first major industry move in 2011, performing as bassist for singer-songwriter Jimmie Moore of Sony Orchard on his Billboard R&B Hot 100–charting album J. Metro.
+Since then, they have built a dynamic performance career, opening for acclaimed Hip-Hop artist Sa-Roc, performing on the U.S. National Mall during ceremonies featuring actor Danny Glover and Rev. Jesse Jackson, and appearing at private events during the 2015 South African Jazz Festival, which hosted the late Hugh Masekela.
+Saankofa has also performed multiple Sofar Sounds showcases, further establishing their reputation as an intimate and commanding live performer.